esolanoo/ProyectoTerminal_Ejercicios/Caso1/Report.md

 ## Objective

 The objective of this report is to conduct a comprehensive analysis of the marketing strategies and performance of the fitness company by identifying potential areas of improvement, and proposing data-driven solutions to enhance marketing outcomes.

-The MAE code can be consulted in the [Github repository](https://github.com/esolanoo/ProyectoTerminal_Ejercicios/tree/main/Caso1).
+The EDA code can be consulted in the [Github repository](https://github.com/esolanoo/ProyectoTerminal_Ejercicios/tree/main/Caso1).

 ## The Data